^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Mastering the native language is the second most important achievement for the child.
-Of course, the child at the end of the infant period also understands the speech of the people around him, but this understanding is still too narrow and peculiar.
-The child's dictionary grows faster after a year, when he, having learned to walk, meets with an increasing number of subjects.
+Mastering the native language is the second most important achievement for a child.
+Of course, a child at the end of the infancy period also understands a little of the speech of people around him, but this understanding is still too narrow and peculiar.
+A child's vocabulary grows faster after a year, when he, having learned to walk, encounters more and more objects.

-Usually a child in 12 months says 3-5 words, consisting of two syllables ("ma-ma", "ba-ba", etc.), and already in 18 months his vocabulary is about 20 words.
+Usually, a child at 12 months pronounces 3-5 words consisting of two syllables ("ma-ma", "ba-ba", etc.), and already at 18 months his vocabulary is about 20 words.
 Thus, great achievements are noted in the development of speech.
-From uttering sounds, exclamations, individual words, the child proceeds to form sentences of 2-3 or even several words.
-This is the birth of a child-specific speech - with original distortions and fictions, which gives him more opportunities for self-expression and the formulation of questions.
+From pronouncing sounds, exclamations, individual words, the child moves on to forming sentences of 2-3 and even several words.
+This is the birth of speech characteristic of the child - with original distortions and inventions, which gives him broader opportunities for self-expression and formulating questions.

-Performing such simple tasks, the child exercises in listening and understanding words and whole sentences.
-He begins to listen to the words that denote objects and actions with them, and soon begins to understand what objects surround him.
-When you are playing with the child, show him the nose, eyes, cup, spoon, teach him to bind certain parts of the body or objects with certain sound combinations.
-This is the first step to a real understanding of words.
-And when next time you ask the child: "What is this?
-What is this?" and the kid responds, although not quite right or distorting the words (for example, instead of "sugar" - says "tangal", or instead of "worm" - "chevryak"), then you must repeat the name of the subject for him.
-This will be the consolidation of the concept.
+By doing such simple tasks, the child practices listening and understanding words and whole sentences.
+He begins to listen to words that denote objects and actions with them, and soon begins to understand what objects surround him.
+When you play with the child, show him the nose, eyes, cup, spoon, teach him to associate certain parts of the body or objects with certain sound combinations.
+This is the first step to truly understanding words.
+And the next time you ask the child: "What is this?
+And what is this?" and the child answers, albeit not quite correctly or distorting the words (for example, instead of "sugar" - says "kasal", or instead of "worm" - "chervyak"), then you should repeat the name of the object for him.
+This will consolidate the concept.

-Most of the words in children up to two years of age are nouns.
-Very often the same word denotes different, albeit similar, items.
-For example, the word "shapa" denotes both a cap and a kerchief, and a cap-that is, everything that is put on the head, and the word "zhizha" is a burning match, fire, burning coals, hot water, etc., although in our understanding "zhizha" is something liquid.
+Most words in children under two years of age are nouns.
+Very often, a child uses the same word to denote different, albeit similar, objects.
+For example, the word "shapa" denotes a hat, a kerchief, and a cap - that is, everything that is put on the head, and the word "zhizha" denotes a burning match, fire, burning coals, hot water, etc., although in our understanding "zhizha" is something liquid.

-Such words have a very vague meaning and denote all objects that have some common, sometimes completely random, sign.
-As experience accumulates, the child learns to distinguish objects and hence begins to use words more correctly.
-So, for example, one girl in a year and nine months distinctly distinguished the ball, a ball for playing ping-pong and an air ball, although only two or three months ago the ball called everything round.
+Such words have a very vague meaning and denote all objects that have some common, sometimes completely random, feature.
+As experience accumulates, the child learns to distinguish objects and, consequently, begins to use words more correctly.
+For example, one girl at one year and nine months clearly distinguished a ball, a ping-pong ball, and a balloon, although only 2-3 months ago she called everything round a ball.

-Gradually, children from individual words pass to sentences.
-Initially, these proposals consist of two (a little later - three words): "Mama.
-Kanaka" ("Mom, that's a pencil") or "Tol Kaka!" ("The table is bad" - after it hit the corner of the table).
-Naturally, in order for the child to speak with sentences, his vocabulary should consist of 30-60 words.
+Gradually, children move from individual words to sentences.
+At first, these sentences consist of two (a little later - three words): "Mama.
+Kanaka" ("Mama, here's a pencil") or "Tol kaka!" ("The table is bad" - after hitting the corner of the table).
+Naturally, in order for a child to speak in sentences, his vocabulary should consist of 30-60 words.

-Gradually the phrases are getting longer, but they are also composed of individual words that are not quite consistent with each other: "Matsik snow bok" ("The boy fell into the snow"); "Give me that kit" ("Give that book").
-And only by the end of the second year the child begins to change words, in particular nouns, according to cases.
+Gradually, the phrases become longer, but are also composed of individual words that do not yet fully agree with each other: "Matsiy sneg bukh" ("The boy fell in the snow"); "Dai ta kitka" ("Give me that book").
+And only by the end of the second year, the child begins to change words, in particular nouns, according to cases.

-Thus, from one year to two years, the child's dictionary is quickly replenished.
-And although this sharp rise in the number of spoken words varies noticeably among different children, on average this growth is evident.
-So, if by the end of the first year the number of understood words was about 30, and the number of spoken words was one, then in the next 7-8 months the number of spoken words increased to 250 on the average.
+Thus, from one to two years, the child's vocabulary quickly expands.
+And although this sharp increase in the number of spoken words varies significantly among different children, on average this growth is evident.
+Thus, if by the end of the first year the number of understood words was about 30, and the number of spoken words was one, then over the next 7-8 months the number of spoken words increases to an average of 250.

-Another feature in the formation of concepts in children is that they remember the name of an object (for example a cup) and believe that this is the only specific subject.
-All the rest, although similar, are called differently.
-(Tanya (1 2 months) knew her calyx well-it was green with white spots, she did not identify all the other cups with the name "cup."
-And only later, when this word was learned by her, she learned to combine all the cups into one group.)
+Another peculiarity in the formation of concepts in children is that they remember the name of some object (for example, a cup) and believe that only this particular object is called that.
+All the others, although similar, are called differently.
+(Tanechka (1 year 2 months) knew her cup well - green with white spots.
+She did not identify all the other cups with the name "cup".
+And only later, when she had learned this word, did she learn to combine all the cups into one group.)

-So the child learns to combine objects into categories and groups.
-He learns to distinguish the main features of the object (cup shape, handle) and is distracted from such insignificant differences as color, size, pattern or pattern.
+In this way, the child learns to combine objects into categories and groups.
+He learns to identify the main features of an object (the shape of a cup, a handle) and is distracted from such insignificant differences as color, size, pattern or design.

 You are reporting a typo in the following text: